miki-przygoda/SchemeCW2-Year1/README.md

-# Family Tree Analysis in Scheme
+# 🧬 Family Tree Management System

 This project implements a family tree data structure and various analysis functions using Scheme (Racket).
 The program provides a text-based interface to explore and analyze family relationships across maternal and paternal branches.